 - Lawful possession pursuant to a concealed carry license;

-- Weapon was not actually or substantially concealed;
+- The weapon was not actually or substantially concealed;

 - Lack of required knowledge;

-- Weapon was concealed in your home or place of business that you own;
+- The weapon was concealed in your home or place of business that you own;

 - Weapon discovered because of an illegal or unlawful search and seizure;